Huotes/CommitMaker/README.md

 Chuck Norris can drink an entire gallon of milk in thirty-seven seconds.

 In ancient China there is a legend that one day a child will be born from a dragon, grow to be a man, and vanquish evil from the land.
 That man is not Chuck Norris, because Chuck Norris killed that man.

+When Chuck Norris is in a crowded area, he doesn't walk around people.
+He walks through them.